Balqueez/MyweatherApp/README.md

-#This is a simple react app for checking the weather in different cities using react as front end and using public api from Openweather
+#This is a simple react app